heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 10.00 AM - 11.30 AM: Managing a pandemic to reduce societal cost

-- Aravind Chandrasekhar (OSU): "Food and health for socially underprivileged communities using data from a field experiment at multiple foodbanks."
+- Aravind Chandrasekhar, Professor, Fisher College of Business, OSU: "Food and health for socially underprivileged communities using data from a field experiment at multiple foodbanks."
-- Heart Group (Sebastian / Ujjal / Bose): "Managing in-person operations in educational institutions during the pandemic: The pivotal role of testing (Opt-in/Opt-out)."
+- Sebastian Souyris, Assistant Professor, Rensselaer Polytechnic Institute: "Managing in-person operations in educational institutions during the pandemic: The pivotal role of testing (Opt-in/Opt-out)."
-- Ian Larkin (UCLA): "COVID vaccine mandates and nursing homes safety."
+- Ian Larkin, Associate Professor, Anderson School of Management, UCLA: "COVID vaccine mandates and nursing homes safety."
-- Minje Park (Columbia): **TBD**
+- Minje Park, Postdoctoral Research Scholar, Columbia Business School: Stockpiling Medicines at the Onset of the COVID-19 Pandemic

 11.30 AM - 1.00 PM: Role of data analytics in healthcare

-- Selvaprabhu Nadarajah (UIC)
+- Selvaprabhu Nadarajah, Associate Professor,  University of Illinois Chicago: "Pathways to NetZero in Healthcare: A Goal-Oriented Valuation Perspective"
-- Pangyi Shi (Purdue)
+- Pengyi Shi, Associate Professor, Purdue University: "Delta Coverage: The Analytics Journey to Implement a Novel Nurse Deployment Solution"
-- Sandeep Rath (UNC)
+- Sandeep Rath, Assistant Professor, Kenan Flagler Business School at UNC: "Data-Driven Surgical Tray Optimization to Improve Operating Room Efficiency"
-- Xueze Song (UIUC)
+- Xueze Song, PhD Candidate, University of Illinois: "Analysis of Compensation Contracts for Providers in Clinical Studies"

 1.00 Noon - 1.30 PM: Lunch